fiererlab/dada2_ONT/dada2_tutorial_ONT.md

 #  16S cutadapt flags
 R1.flags <- paste("-g", FWD, "-a", REV.RC, "--minimum-length 50") # Note the min length 50 won't do anything if you already filtered out short reads with chopper

-# ITS cutadapt flags (since reads are flipped)
+# ITS and trnL cutadapt flags (since reads are flipped)
 #R1.flags <- paste("-g", REV, "-a", FWD.RC, "--minimum-length 50") # Note the min length 50 won't do anything if you already filtered out short reads with chopper

-# Run cutadapt with 8 cores
+# Run cutadapt with 16 cores
 for (i in seq_along(fnFs)) {
     system2(cutadapt, args = c(R1.flags,
-                               "--cores=8",
+                               "--cores=16",
                                "-o", fnFs.cut[i], # output files
                                fnFs.filtN[i])) # input files
 }